-In addition to providing free access to shared compute resources, the Research Computing Center enables researchers to purchase dedicated compute and storage resources through the Cluster Partnership Program.
-Via this program, faculty can augment the Midway compute cluster with high-performance, professionally managed compute nodes and storage dedicated exclusively to their research group.
+In addition to providing free access to shared compute resources, the Research Computing Center (RCC) enables researchers to purchase dedicated compute and storage resources through the Cluster Partnership Program (CPP).
+Via this program, faculty can augment the Midway3 and MidwayR compute clusters with high-performance, professionally managed compute nodes and storage dedicated exclusively to their research group.

-RCC works with top-tier vendors to deliver an expandable computing environment to the University of Chicago community.
+The RCC works with top-tier vendors to deliver an expandable computing environment to the University of Chicago community.
 This infrastructure includes core hardware, software, administrative, technical, and user support that can be used by researchers to convert funding into research computing resources in a highly efficient and cost-effective manner.

-Through the Cluster Partnership Program, RCC will support you in all phases of the technology lifecycle including:
+Through the Cluster Partnership Program, the RCC will support you in all phases of the technology lifecycle including:

-- Negotiating competitive prices from a range of top-tier vendors using bulk purchasing prices
+Negotiating competitive prices from a range of top-tier vendors using bulk purchasing prices.

-- Hosting your dedicated compute resources in a secure on-campus data center
+Hosting your dedicated compute resources in a secure on-campus data center.

-- On-going support, updates, and maintenance by a team of professional system and network administrators
+On-going support, updates, and maintenance by a team of professional system and network administrators.

-RCC will configure any resources purchased through the Cluster Partnership Program to meet your needs.
+The RCC will configure any resources purchased through the Cluster Partnership Program to meet your needs.
 This includes limiting access to your resources to groups of users you specify.

 By locating your dedicated hardware inside of RCC’s computing environment, you will be able to leverage RCC’s existing network and interconnect, storage, software, and secure data center.
 Additionally, you can have peace of mind knowing that your compute resources and storage are being hosted and maintained securely by professional staff.